bourgeoisor/xivtodo/README.md

 ### Backend

-1. Make sure the following requirements are installed:
+1. Make sure you have the following requirements:
+   - Google Cloud project with the Firestore API enabled
+   - Service Account with RW permissions to Firestore
+   - Discord application with an OAuth2 redirect to `http://localhost:8080/auth`
-   - Go 1.20+
+   - Go 1.20+ installed locally

 2. Clone the repository:
    ```sh